 General Complaint Process

 Anything not covered by the policies set forth above, shall be governed by the general complaint process.
 The forms set below shall be utilized and filed within 7 days of the alleged event.
 The designated South Suburban College administrator shall work with the individual to resolve the matter.
-In all cases, any complaint shall be appealable to the area Vice President, whose decision shall be final.
+In all cases, any complaint shall be appealable to the area Vice President, whose decision for the College shall be final.
+Students may also file a complaint directly with the Illinois Community College Board or the Higher Learning Commission.

 Non-Academic Student Complaint

-Students may file complaints against all South Suburban College employees, other than faculty, by completing and submitting the Non-Academic Complaint Form to the Dean of Student Development.
-From there, the complaint will be forwarded to the appropriate department.
+Students may file complaints against all South Suburban College employees, other than faculty, by completing and submitting the Non-Academic Complaint Form.
+The complaint will be forwarded to the appropriate department.

 General Student Complaint for Faculty